VollodinGleb/Winter_practic-Gleb-/README.md

 ## 2. Lab (Intro to React)

-- You need to create a website like 1 lab
+You need to create a website like 1 lab

 - Create a new React app

+- Partition into components

 ### Installation